 Welcome to CINE

-CINE logo The Centre for Indigenous Peoples' Nutrition and Environment (CINE), located on McGill University's Macdonald Campus in Ste-Anne-de-Bellevue, Quebec, is an independent, multi-disciplinary research and education centre created by First Nation, Inuit, and Metis organizations to address their own concerns and priorities about their traditional food systems.
+The Centre for Indigenous Peoples' Nutrition and Environment (CINE), is an independent, multi-disciplinary research and education centre created by First Nation, Inuit, and Metis organizations to address their concerns and priorities about their traditional food systems.

-The design of the CINE logo endeavors to capture the focus of CINE in Indigenous Peoples’ food systems with animals and plants present in the sky, the land, and the waters.
-CINE is grounded in the four directions of the geographical world (north, east, south, and west) and in the four pillars of health (physical, emotional, mental and spiritual) in a holistic environment of food and health provisioning.
+The logo endeavors to capture the focus of CINE in Indigenous Peoples’ food systems with animals and plants present in the sky, the land, and the waters.
+CINE is grounded in the four directions of the geographical world and in the four pillars of health (physical, emotional, mental and spiritual) in a holistic environment of food and health provisioning.

-The CINE logo was created by Kim Delormier, a Kanien'kehá:ka (Mohawk) artist who has been practicing graphic design and illustration since graduating from Dawson College in 1988.
-She has been an artist her whole life, delving into other creative fields such as sewing, painting, beadwork, and landscaping.
-Her love of nature and animals is apparent in her artwork and her lifestyle.
+The logo was created by Kim Delormier, a Kanien'kehá:ka (Mohawk) artist who has been an artist her entire life, exploring creative fields such as sewing, painting, beadwork, and landscaping.
+Her work reflects her deep love of nature and animals.

 Learn more about our response strategy here